ShieldsJohn/drf_api/README.md

 # Cat Snaps API

-This is the back-end API used by the React application, [Cat Snaps](https://github.com/ShieldsJohn/cat-snaps)
+This is the back-end [API](https://drf-api-cs-8ddd0772a0f2.herokuapp.com/) used by the React application, [Cat Snaps](https://github.com/ShieldsJohn/cat-snaps)

 ## Project Aim

-The aim of this API is provide database CRUD and user authentication functionality to Cat Snaps (insert deployed link) - a photo-sharing social media site, including features such as user profiles, posting images, commenting on and reacting to posts and following other users.
+The aim of this API is provide database CRUD and user authentication functionality to Cat Snaps - a photo-sharing social media site, including features such as user profiles, posting images, commenting on and reacting to posts and following other users.